FAQs

 How did you determine the pitches (and therefore gauges) of the strings?

-Taking the string notes of an E9 and of a C6, we shot the difference so that the pitch shift interval of any one string wouldn’t have to be terribly large either up or down.
+The starting point was the string notes for an E9 and a C6.
+We shot the difference so that the pitch shift interval of any one string wouldn’t have to be terribly large either up or down.
 Then of course we chose gauges based on the “averaged” string pitches.

 A deviation from that plan was that since pitch detection takes longer for lower frequencies, and wanting to keep latency to a minimum, the lowest string, for example, is not necessarily a note exactly halfway between the low B on an E9 copedent and the low C on a C6.